-In late 2002 I founded South Pacific Software & Consulting with a just a simple concept in mind.
-I wanted to build a technology company that I could some day run remotely from a laptop on a beach in the South Pacific, with my 44 foot sailboat anchored nearby relaying the signal to an overhead satellite.
-So there you have it; that is where the name originates.
-The hailing port on the stern of the boat actually says Seattle, and currently the office is moored to Bainbridge Island in Washington State.
-But in reality, the world is becoming smaller every day.
-I have been routinely administering UNIX systems remotely (via a network or the Internet) for nearly 20 years.
-So this is a living dream that is actually becoming more of a reality every day.
+In 2002 I founded South Pacific Software & Consulting with a just a simple concept in mind.
+I wanted to build a technology company that I would some day run remotely from a laptop on a beach in the South Pacific.
+With my 44 foot sailboat anchored nearby relaying the signal to an overhead satellite, which in turn would connect back to my Seattle-based servers.
+So there you have it.
+That's where the name originated.

 Back in 1984, the year I bought my first computer I also bought my first serious 35mm camera and started snapping pictures.
 Although I primarily market my computing skills these days, I also have taken a whole lot of pictures over the years, good and bad, nd literally around the world.
 I have enjoyed success in recent years using digital cameras to produce images used to sell everything imaginable, --puppies to motor homes.
 Pictures are after all just another form of software these days.
 I invite you to visit another of my Web sites, www.photo4ads.com, as you never know what you might find for sale there.